Citizens Republic Bancorp: Citizens Republic Bancorp

 On December 29, 2006, the bank acquired Republic Bancorp of Ann Arbor, Michigan to become, at the time, the 45th largest U.S. bank-holding company.
-After this acquisition, it was renamed to Citizens Republic Bancorp.
+After this acquisition, it was reestablished as Citizens Republic Bancorp.
 To gain Federal Reserve Bank approval for the merger with Republic Bank, Republic sold seven local branches to First Place Financial under its Franklin Bank subsidiary.

+Due to many circumstances surrounding the beleaguered merger with Republic, Citizens began reporting consecutive quarterly losses over the next several years leading up to the 2008 recession.

-In December 2008, the bank received $300 million in funds from the Troubled Asset Relief Program after it suffered losses from the downturn of the U.S. automotive industry during the 2008 financial crisis.
+In December 2008, the bank received $300 million in funds from the Troubled Asset Relief Program after it suffered more losses from the downturn of the U.S. automotive industry during the 2008 financial crisis.

 In 2010, the bank sold its F&M Bank Iowa locations for $50 million cash to Great Western Bank.

 In 2011, the bank agreed to a settlement in a Redlining case as Republic Bank's successor by the US Department of Justice triggered by a Board of Governors of the Federal Reserve System complaint which will require them to open a loan office in a Detroit black neighborhood and $3.6 million for loans and grants in Wayne County.

 In 2010, the bank reported losses of $286 million, its largest annual loss in three years of consecutive losses.
 It reported a net income of $17 million for 2011.

 In 2011, the United States Department of the Treasury appointed two directors to the bank's board after it had failed to repay $300 million in bailout funds.
 For the first time since the economic downturn, the Bank reports in July 2012 five consecutive quarters of profit.